|Background and Project History - Proposed Southern California State Veterans Cemetery|

 - April 4, 2017: the City Council voted to pursue a dual track option which includes authorizing the City Manager to take all necessary steps, in cooperation with CalVet, and the U.S. Veterans Administration to accelerate the processing and final approvals for expedited construction of the Southern California Veterans Cemetery, as designated at the 125-acre parcel, known as the ARDA Transfer Site.
 The goal of commencing cemetery operations was identified to begin on or before Veterans Day 2019.

 The City Manager was directed to deploy all appropriate resources authorized and specified in the Veterans Cemetery motion adopted by the City Council on April 12, 2016.
 Additionally, convey to the Governor’s office, CalVet, and appropriate members of the State Legislature, the City’s offer to guarantee local funding of up to $40 million.

 Staff was simultaneously directed to pursue the understanding of the offer from Five Point Communities; and to match State Funds, up to and including the $38 million in City funds, that would be appropriated in the upcoming budget cycle.

-On May 23, 2017, the City Council took action to receive and file the preliminary analysis of a land exchange, provided in this Staff Report.
+- May 23, 2017: the City Council took action to receive and file the preliminary analysis of a land exchange, provided in this Staff Report.